neslihansuzen/LScD-LEICESTER-SCIENTIFIC-DICTIONARY-CREATION/README.md

    # LEICESTER SCIENTIFIC DICTIONARY

 This repository contains R codes for creation, modification and usage of LEICESTER SCIENTIFIC DICTIONARY (LSD).
 There are several isolated scripts in my code.
-Detailed description of each script is presented in following sections
+Detailed description of each script is presented in following sections:

 * <a href="#L1">LEICESTER SCIENTIFIC DICTIONARY CREATION</a>